nasa-fornax/fornax-documentation/documentation/forsc_troubleshooting.md

 ## How do I access a web service running on a different port?

-Please open a new topic in the Fornax Community Forum "Support" category to ask for help.
+Please open a new topic in the Fornax Community Forum [Support](https://discourse.fornax.sciencecloud.nasa.gov/c/support/6) category to ask for help.